-Section 3 The Role of Stakeholders in Corporate Governance
+Section 3: The Role of Stakeholders in Corporate Governance

-The Company focuses on the supervision of all stakeholders such as customers, employees, partners, shareholders or investors, creditors and communities in which the Company is located.
-The Company considers the process of encouraging stakeholder participation in accordance with its roles and duties to enhance the Company's performance in order to ensure the company's business operations.
-As well as creating sustainable stability for the business and creating fair benefits for all parties.
-In addition, the Company provides a channel for stakeholders to communicate.
-Suggest or provide information to the Board of Directors through independent directors or audit committee members of the Company.
+The company realized the importance to the supervision of all groups of stakeholders, such as clients, employees, business partners, shareholders or investors, creditors, and the community in which the company is located.
+Stakeholders are treated with the company in accordance with their legal rights and related regulations.
+The company will avoid anything that violates the rights of interested parties according to the law or the agreements that the company has considered the process of promoting the participation of stakeholders according to the roles and duties in enhancing the performance of the company In order to run the company's business well Including creating sustainable stability for the business and create fair benefits for all parties.
+In addition, the company provides channels for stakeholders to communicate, make recommendations, or provide information to the board of directors through independent directors or the audit committee of the company.